 - Microsoft Surface Book 2 $1749

 - Dell XPS 15 $1729

 Storage is also a very important thing you need to look for in a laptop for video editing.
 You need to be able to save all the high-quality videos and it is better that you have Giga amounts of space available with you.
-In contrast to conventional Hard Disk Drive (HDD), the Solid State Drive (SSD) is much powerful because of faster loading time and the fact that it can access data much faster than a spinning hard disk.
+In contrast to a conventional Hard Disk Drive (HDD), the Solid State Drive (SSD) is much more powerful because of its faster loading time and the fact that it can access data much faster than a spinning hard disk.
 Moreover, security encryptions of data are much better on SSD.
 On top of everything, the window boot-up times and load times of applications such as Adobe Premiere Pro are much faster on an SSD when compared to a conventional HDD.